TeeCee-I/alx-low_level_programming/README.md

 12. a program that generates random valid passwords for the program 101-crackme.

 ## **Rules**
-Allowed editors for pointers, Arrays, strings and structures task: vi, vim, emacs All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All your files should end with a new line
+Allowed editors for pointers, Arrays, strings and structures task: vi, vim, emacs <br>
+All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 <br>
+All your files should end with a new line
 A README.md file, at the root of the folder of the project is mandatory Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl